What Is Collateral?

 Other options

 Other forms of potential collateral include precious metals, art, jewelry and valuable collectibles.
-Determining the actual market value of these items is sometimes more difficult than other forms of collateral (like cash accounts), which can make it more difficult to use them as loan security.
+But keep in mind that determining the actual market value of these items is sometimes more difficult than other forms of collateral, which can make them more difficult to use as loan security.

 Pros